A New Look at the Position Operator in Quantum Theory: Position operator in relativistic quantum mechanics

-In standard textbooks on QED (see e.g. Ref. \cite{AB}) it is stated that in this theory there is no way to define a coordinate photon wave function and the arguments are as follows.
+For the first time the coordinate photon wave function has been discussed by Landau and Peierls in Ref. \cite{LP}.
+However, in the literature it has been stated (see e.g. Refs. \cite{AB} and \cite{SR}) that in QED there is no way to define a coordinate photon wave function.
+A section in the textbook \cite{AB} is titled "Impossibility of introducing the photon wave function in coordinate representation".
+The arguments follow.
 The electric and magnetic fields of the photon in coordinate representation are proportional to the Fourier transforms of $|{\bf p}|^{1/2}\chi({\bf p})$, rather than $\chi({\bf p})$.
 As a consequence, the quantities ${\bf E}({\bf r})$ and ${\bf B}({\bf r})$ are defined not by $\psi({\bf r})$ but by integrals of $\psi({\bf r})$ over a region of the order of the wave length.
 However, this argument also does not exclude the possibility that $\psi({\bf r})$ can have a physical meaning in semiclassical approximation since, as noted above, the notions of the electric and magnetic fields of a single photon are problematic.
 In addition, since $\lambda\to 0$ in the formal limit $\hbar\to 0$, one should not expect that any position operator in semiclassical approximation can describe coordinates with the accuracy better than the wave length.
+Another arguments in favor of the existence of the coordinate photon wave function have been given by Bialynicki-Birula \cite{Bialy}.

 A detailed discussion of the photon position operator can be found in papers by Margaret Hawton and references therein (see e.g. Ref. \cite{Hawton}).
 In this approach the photon is described by a local field and the momentum and coordinate representations are related to each other by standard Fourier transform.
 The author of Ref. \cite{Hawton} discusses generalizations of the photon position operator proposed by Pryce \cite{Pryce}.
-However, the Pryce operator and its generalizations discussed in Ref. \cite{Hawton} differ from the Newton-Wigner operator only by terms of the order of the wave length.
+However, the Pryce operator and its generalizations discussed in Refs. \cite{Bialy,Hawton} differ from the Newton-Wigner operator only by terms of the order of the wave length.
 Hence in semiclassical approximation all those operators are equivalent.